-Just like any European capital city, Riga has its fair share of generic high street stores including the likes of Zara, Oasis and Bershka.
-To the delight of many, 2019 saw the arrival of &Other Stories.
+Just like any European capital city, Riga has its fair share of generic high street stores including the likes of Zara, Cos and Bershka.
 FYI, Riga doesn’t have any Primark stores.
 Any bags you see have been imported.

 To spend your evening or weekend in true Latvian fashion, head to one of the big iepirkšanās centri or shopping centres.
 These are a pretty standard affair with a good blend of clothes, electronics, homeware and food shops, and plenty of cafes and restaurants for both quick eats and sit down meals.
 Alarmingly, two of the shopping centres are called galleries.
 Consumerism = art?

 - Riga Plaza (has a cinema and a bowling alley)